-Some of the adventures and activities enjoyed by travelers when visiting in the Tri-City region include hiking, mountain biking, cycling, swimming, scuba diving, boating, sailing, fishing, kayaking, golfing, birdwatching, mountain climbing, canoeing, horseback riding, picnicking and wilderness camping.
+Top attractions, adventures and activities most enjoyed in and around Port Moody, BC, Canada and the surrounding areas are hiking, mountain biking, cycling, swimming, scuba diving, boating, sailing, fishing, kayaking, golfing, birdwatching, mountain climbing, canoeing, horseback riding, picnicking and wilderness camping.

-There are many community parks, green space areas and protected waterways in the Port Moody region of Vancouver.
-Some of the more popular adventure destinations include Rocky Point Park, Buntzen Lake Recreation Area, Old Orchard Park, Belcarra Regional Park, Indian Arm Marine Provincial Park, Golden Ears Provincial Park, Chines Park and Bert Flinn Park.
+A few of the more popular, some would say best, activity destinations located in and around Port Moody, British Columbia includes the Rocky Point Park, Buntzen Lake Recreation Area, Old Orchard Park, Belcarra Regional Park, Indian Arm Marine Provincial Park, White Pine Beach (Sasamat Lake), Golden Ears Provincial Park, Chines Park and Bert Flinn Park.

 Port Moody places to stay, services and amenities important to travelers include accommodations (hotels, motels, inns, bed and breakfasts (B&Bs), vacation homes, cottages), campgrounds, tours, guides, attractions, big box stores, nightclubs, restaurants, laundromat, coffee shops, wineries, breweries, spas, grocery stores, pubs, liquor store, banks, gas station, gift stores, and internet service.

 Best Port Moody, BC history, entertainment, culture and art venues includes the Port Moody Arts Centre, and the 1905, #9 Canadian Pacific Railway Station Museum.